MilosIl/hair-salon/README.md

 - Data.io

 Plan for improvment of application:
+  - To have multiple users, that can see their schudler on appointments
   - To have latest trends page
   - Push notification system for informations about appointment
+  - Premission system, that workes can also log to the application